znes/renpass/README.rst

 For questions, bugs, or possible improvements please create an `issue <https://github.com/znes/renpass_gis/issues>`_.

-If there are other concerns, please write us an e-mail:
+For all other concerns, please write us an e-mail:

 * Cord Kaldemeyer (Flensburg University of Applied Sciences): <cord.kaldemeyer(at)hs-flensburg.de>